satazor/eslint-plugin-import-esm/docs/rules/explicit-extension.md

 Checks if the import path has an explicit extension.

-This rule is fixable, appending the extension automatically.
-If a path is a directory, it will append `index` accordingly.
+When `--fix` is used and a path is a directory,`index` will be appended accordingly.
+Please note that this package does not yet support `exports` field in `package.json`.

 ## Rule Details